Chart Color Schemes

 Doncaster's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Doncaster.
-Prevalence of common health conditions across all age groups is very low.
+Prevalence of common health conditions is very low across all age groups.

-Private health cover rate is approximately 52% of the total population (~14,485 people), leading that of the average SA2 area but lower than Greater Melbourne's 55.0%.
+Private health cover rate is approximately 52% of the total population, which totals around 14,505 people.
+This compares to 55.0% across Greater Melbourne.
 The most common medical conditions are arthritis and asthma, impacting 6.7 and 5.3% of residents respectively.
 75.1% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
-Doncaster has 21.6% of residents aged 65 and over (6,028 people), lower than Greater Melbourne's 22.8%.
+As of the latest data (2021), 21.6% of residents are aged 65 and over, totalling 6,036 people.
+This is lower than the 22.8% in Greater Melbourne.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health